sera741/Sera741/README.md

 > PLEASE PLEASE INTERACT WITH ME, im absolutely a loner.
 I swear im funny!!

-> If your feeling uncomfortable with me say it out, I respect everyone's privacy and Boundaries.
+> If you're feeling uncomfortable with me say it out, I respect everyone's privacy and Boundaries.

 > if you see me out sitting without responding then im either offtab or afk/offline. w2i at that time!